 More and more pest management professionals are adding mosquito treatments as one of their many service options.
 As we become more proficient at treating target areas and locating the obvious conducive conditions around the home, we can often overlook one not so obvious source of mosquito breeding: the catch basin.

-Given the fact that most catch basins are city-owned property, this is one conducive condition the PMP will not be able to legally treat.
-At a minimum, the PMP should communicate this potential breeding site to the customer and let them know that emerging mosquitoes could be a problem.
+Given the fact that most catch basins are city-owned property, this is one conducive condition where you will not be able to legally treat.
+At a minimum, you should communicate this potential breeding site to the customer and let them know that emerging mosquitoes could be a problem.